Setting up your account

 Important note on Permissions

 You need to ensure that the users you want to be able to connect remotely have been given permission (by default, only members of the Administrators group are able to connect).
-For more information, see What username and password do I enter when I'm trying to connect to VNC Server? and Managing users and session permissions for VNC Server Failure to do this may result in not being able to connect to your computer remotely.
+To add other users, see Managing users and session permissions for VNC Server.
+Failure to do this may result in not being able to connect to your computer remotely.

 If you have an Enterprise subscription and want to deploy, license and configure VNC Server using Group Policy, see Deploying and licensing VNC Connect using Windows MSIs and Setting up Group Policy under Windows